 A General Supervisor is assigned to each student at the beginning of the academic year.
-GGD core staff (Prof Bjola, Prof Friedrichs, Dr Bhatia and Dr Rodrigo Fracalossi de Moraes) serve as general supervisors.
+GGD core staff (Prof Gledhill, Prof Friedrichs, Dr Bhatia and Dr Kopper) serve as general supervisors.
 They provide general advice, monitor progress, and typically serve as dissertation supervisors.